EcohydrologyTeam/CE-QUAL-W2/workshop/2022/Python_Environment_Setup.md

 pwd
 ```

 In your command prompt, you should see the full path to your folder displayed.
-For the example above, this will be:
+For the example above, this would be:

 ```
 cd C:\Users\MyName\Desktop\CE-QUAL-W2-main\workshop\Day2\2.11_Worskhop_Model_Utilities\DeGray_Reservoir